Table of Contents:

 The MouthPad^ offers tongue-based cursor control via the touchpad in the center of the device.
 Simply move your tongue freely on the trackpad in the direction you would like the mouse to move — just like moving a finger on the trackpad of a laptop.
 When using tongue-tracking on the MouthPad^, note that you do not need to apply force or pressure when moving the tongue — only light contact is needed.

-Corten demo’s tongue-tracking in our original Discrete mode, moving his finger on the touchpad.
+Corten demo’s tongue-tracking in our original tongue-tracking mode, using an 8-way directional pad.

-Corten demo’s tongue-tracking in our original Discrete mode, moving his finger on the touchpad.
+Corten demo’s tongue-tracking in our original tongue-tracking mode, using an 8-way directional pad.

 Corten shows head-based motion sensing on the MouthPad^, controlling the cursor by waving the device.